-Management has evaluated subsequent events through June 26, 2014, the date on which the financial statements were available to be issued.
+Management has evaluated subsequent events through June 25, 2015, the date on which the financial statements were available to be issued.
+See Note 12 describing a commitment made by the police jury after year end.

-NOTE 15 - ADOPTION OF NEW ACCOUNTING STANDARDS
+NOTE 15 - NEW ACCOUNTING STANDARD